Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `fatigue`

+*Read-only*.
 Access to the actor's fatigue statistic.

 **Returns**: